 The Case for Removing the 280 Freeway

-Urban Design student Ben Caldwell's vision for an alternative way to use the land currently occupied by the 280 freeway.
+Urban Design student Ben Caldwell's vision for the land currently occupied by the 280 freeway.

 Talk of San Francisco’s next freeway removal has heated up since a proposal from the Mayor’s Office to take down the northern spur of I-280 went public.
 The highway teardown would open up land for housing, connect neighborhoods, and help bring high-speed rail and Caltrain downtown.